Weight Loss Ideas

 Friday Breakfast FAST; Lunch FAST; Dinner FAST

-Steps to Becoming a Vegan if This Interests You or how to increase veges in your diet.
+Steps to to increase vegetables (INSOLUBLE FIBER) in your diet.

 Following a vegan dietary regimen is NOT necessary, but many patients ask how to begin such a diet.
 Below are suggestions and reading material.